Declaration in accordance with Section 289a of the German Commercial Code (Handelsgesetzbuch – HGB)

 - the convening of meetings,

-- decision-making during meetings or at other times in writing or by telephone,
+- decision-making during meetings and outside meetings in writing or by telephone,

 - the obligation to maintain confidentiality and mandatory disclosure of conflicts of interest